 At What Age Should Botox Treatments Start?

-Traditionally, women started turning to the youth-restoring practice of Botox treatments in their mid-thirties or forties.
-More recently, however, the trend has shifted towards a much younger age-not only to smooth out wrinkles and flaccid skin, but to prematurely prevent the slackening process from happening at all.
+Traditionally, women turned to the youth-restoring practice of Botox treatments beginning in their forties.
+More recently, however, the trend has shifted toward a younger age.
+This is done to not only smooth out wrinkles and flaccid skin, but to actually prevent the slackening process from happening at all.

 When you begin early Botox administration, the collagen and elasticity breakdown that naturally occurs over the years is inhibited.
-Muscles that would ordinarily be enabling wrinkles, folds, and lines to form over time are literally frozen into a relaxed state.
-Botox no longer allows these muscles to contract as they attempt to comply with everyday expressions such as frowns, squints, or grimaces, thus leaving skin smooth and taut.
-Continued treatment allows you to retain a youthful appearance indefinitely, which in turn raises confidence and boosts self-image.
+Muscles that would ordinarily enable wrinkles and lines to form are literally “held still” in a relaxed state.
+Botox no longer allows these muscles to over-contract in everyday frowns or squints, leaving your skin smooth and taut.
+Continued treatment allows you to retain a youthful appearance indefinitely – which in turn is great for your self-image!

-In order to meet the high demand for Botox at a younger age, there are numerous physicians and “medical spas” that offer Botox injections.
-Though it is a fairly simple and quick process with little risk, choosing the wrong provider could result in negative effects such as penetration or damage to untargeted muscles, unnecessary bruising, excessive redness, headache, nausea, and drooping or tearing in the sensitive eye area.
-As well, improper application can cause symmetrical imbalance, or even have no desired effect whatsoever.
-It is important, therefore, that you opt for an experienced, trained medical specialist.
+To meet the high demand for Botox, numerous physicians and spas offer Botox injections.
+Though it is a fairly simple process with little risk, choosing the wrong provider occasionally results in negative effects, such as droopy eye or nerve damage.
+It is important that you locate an experienced, trained physician.

 Call our office at (770) 721-6060 to schedule a free consultation.